jazware/jazco-dev/_posts/2025-09-26-interning.md

 Often times when designing distributed systems, patterns and strategies you see in seemingly unrelated libraries can inspire an elegant solution to the problem at hand.

-In the case of distributed, high-throughput string interning, making a system scale horizontally can be achieved by breaking up one large keyspace that requires strict coordination into billions of smaller keyspaces that can be randomly load-balanced across.
+In the case of distributed, high-throughput string interning, horizontal scaling can be achieved by breaking up one large keyspace that requires strict coordination into billions of smaller keyspaces that can be randomly load-balanced across.

-Both the patterns used in this technique are present elsewhere:
+Both patterns used in this technique are present elsewhere:
-- Breaking up a large keyspace into a bunch of smaller keyspaces is present in Roaring Bitmaps (among other systems).
+- Breaking up a large keyspace into a bunch of smaller keyspaces is present in Roaring Bitmaps (among other systems)
-- Letting randomness and large numbers spread out resource contention is present in many load balancing systems.
+- Letting randomness and large numbers spread out resource contention is present in many load balancing systems

-This is one of my favorite parts of growing as an engineer.

-The more systems and strategies you familiarize yourself with, the more material you have to draw from when designing something new.
+This is one of my favorite parts of growing as an engineer: the more systems and strategies you familiarize yourself with, the more material you have to draw from when designing something new.